donxito/DesignHandoff/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fyourusername%2Fdesignhandoff)

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- RetroUI.dev for the amazing component library
+- RetroUI.dev for the component library
-- Supabase team for the excellent backend service
+- Supabase team for the backend service
-- Next.js team for the incredible framework
+- Next.js team for the framework